Recapping Loretta Lynn's, the Deegan Bike Claim Situation, & More - Racer X

 I just got back from a ten-day trip that started with covering a MotoAmerica road race in Minnesota and ended with a week at Loretta Lynn’s Ranch.
 Somehow, just a few days later, I was back in Tennessee, and standing in one of the most surreal environments in racing.
 Last night, on Broadway street in downtown Nashville, Red Bull ran a “Straight Rhythm” Endurocross.
 Yes, right in the center of the city, surrounded by bars and live music joints, Red Bull shut the street down and lined it with boulders, logs, and tractor tires, part of a straight Endurocross track that let Nashville see what dirt bikes are all about.
 Myself and longtime announcing partner Kevin Kelly got to host the action.
 Most of the crowd was just curious onlookers shooting some cell phone vids.
 Yes, a lot of bachelorette parties, which Nashville is now as synonymous for as country music.
 A lot of people watching from rooftop bars.
 It was wild to see the track on one block, and then look down the road and see downtown Nashville traffic, both cars and human, on the other block.
 It was pretty wild.

-Again, I didn’t expect to be back on the road so soon after Loretta’s, but after the doldrums of 2020, racing is come back on the calendar hard and fast.
+Again, I didn’t expect to be back on the road so soon after Loretta’s, but after the doldrums of 2020, racing is back on the calendar, hard and fast.
 This Endurocross Straight Rhythm event is just a preview for this weekend’s Tennessee Knock Out hard enduro race.
 But the original and real Red Bull Straight Rhythm (with supercross obstacles) is also returning this year, on October 15th, and it will now take place in Huntington Beach, in California.
 I’ll be announcing that one for Red Bull TV with Daniel Blair.
 It’s still a two-strokes only affair, and I’ve heard some cool ideas on the bikes and riders we might see at the event.
 We haven’t seen Red Bull Straight Rhythm since 2019.
 We also have Motocross of Nations back in the U.S. this year at RedBud for the first time since 2018.
 Then news is breaking almost weekly on the professional motocross and supercross front, with both the FIM World Supercross Championship and the new SuperMotocross World Championship.
 That means a lot more racing next year, as well.
 We already know some new manufacturers are getting in the game, with Triumph’s new motocross bike just around the corner, and now our MXGP insider Adam Wheeler says Ducati is preparing a 450 motocross effort.
-Things are popping off everywhere, new bikes, teams, races and series.
+Things are popping off everywhere, new bikes, teams, races, and series'.
 It appears this industry has some real momentum behind it.
 That means a lot more traveling for me, but I’ll take it compared to the dark days of 2020, when we didn’t even know if we would have any racing anywhere anymore.
-Now we’re off to Unadilla and the start of four-straight Lucas Oil Pro Motocross rounds.
+Now we’re off to Unadilla and the start of four-straight Lucas Oil AMA Pro Motocross rounds.
 It never stops!

 Back For More (Weigandt)